 The promise is real, folks.
 The stakes are too high; the investments too…invested.
 It’s time.
 If you are evolving (digitally speaking) then you are automating.

 In this blog series, we are going to discuss automation as it pertains to specialty pharmacy digital transformation and beyond.
-Topics will include how to get started, the state of automation, risks and rewards, and we will tie in success stories from QA to revenue cycle management to synthetic validation.
+Topics will include how to get started, the state of automation, risks and rewards, and we will tie in success stories from QA to revenue cycle management to robotic process validation.

 Automation in Perspective